palomachain/docs/src/guide/resources/paloma-ledger.md

 ### Further documentation

 Not sure what `palomad` can do?
-Simply run the command without arguments to output documentation for the commands in supports.
+Take a look at [commands documentation](../develop/palomad/commands) or simply run the command without arguments to output documentation for the commands in supports.

 ::: tip
 The `palomad` help commands are nested.
 So `$ palomad` will output docs for the top level commands (status, config, query, and tx).
 You can access documentation for sub commands with further help commands.